navapro/cookify/README.md

 This script resets the database, creates tables, and runs test queries for user profile creation.

-If it fails, you can manually run the sql script:
+If it fails, you can manually run the sql scripts via option 2.

 Option 2: